veltman/learninglunches/maps/README.md

 Slippy maps are great because:

-1. They're easy on browsers and bandwidth.
+1. They're **easy on browsers and bandwidth**.
 They only need to load the part of the world you're looking at, and they're image-based.
 Every major browser and device supports them.
-2. People are used to them.
+2. **People are used to them**.
 Thanks to the popularity of Google Maps, everyone has lots of practice using slippy maps.
-3. They're pretty easy to make responsive to screen size.
+3. They're pretty **easy to make responsive** to screen size.
 Just shrink the map box, the underlying tiles don't change.
-4. Zooming and panning are built right in.
+4. They gracefully support **all the basic mapping features**, like zooming, panning, and adding markers.

 Slippy maps are not great because:

-2. Generating a complete set of your own tiles is a complicated task, requiring data, styling, and some technical savvy.
-You can reuse tiles from an old map, or borrow someone else's tiles, but in either case you sacrifice **fine visual control.**
+1. Generating your own tiles can be a complicated task, requiring data, styling, and some technical savvy.
+2. Even if you reuse tiles from an old map, or borrow someone else's tiles, you **sacrifice fine visual control.**
-2. Image-based tiles aren't very useful if everything on your map needs to be dynamic.
+2. Image-based tiles are **not well-suited for making things dynamic**.

 As a loose rule of thumb, slippy maps are a good choice to the extent that: